From a long line of egg farmers in Holland, Karin’s dad finally builds her a chicken coop

 - Endless supply of water

 We have five chickens and one rooster.
 The rooster is just for the fun of it.
+He does keep the girls in line – tells them when to eat, when to sleep.
+It’s funny that they follow.
 You don’t need one if you have neighbors nearby who will complain about the noise.
 And roosters DO make noise, waking us up as early as 1:30 am.

 Bedouin women (crouching like crows) selling “bede” hens at the market